-- If there are individual buildings or equipment features contained within this area, they should be encoded as separate features such as Building, Crane, Landmark or Silo/Tank within the Production/Storage Area feature of type surface if the maximum display scale of the ENC data permits. - If visible from seaward, a quarry face should be encoded in a similar way to a cliff (see clause X.X), with attribute category of slope = 6 (cliff). - Production/Storage Area features of type point and having the mandatory attribute category of production area = empty (null) value do not display in ECDIS.
-Encoders wishing to display these features
+If there are individual buildings or equipment features contained within this area, they should be encoded as separate features such as Building, Crane, Landmark or Silo/Tank within the Production/Storage Area feature of type surface if the maximum display scale of the ENC data permits.

-Comment [j67]: S-57 Extension 06/01. in ECDIS must consider alternate encoding options (e.g. using Building, Landmark, Obstruction, or populating a value for category of production area from the enumerate list).
+- If visible from seaward, a quarry face should be encoded as for a cliff (see clause X.X), with attribute category of slope = 6 (cliff). - Production/Storage Area features of type point and having the mandatory attribute category of production area = empty (null) value do not display in ECDIS.
+Encoders wishing to display these features in ECDIS must consider alternate encoding options (e.g. using Building, Landmark, Obstruction, or populating a value for category of production area from the enumerate list).